-Approved by the WCM-Q Medical Executive Curriculum and Policy Committee Applicability: Students in Medical Curriculum
+Approved by the WCM-Q Medical Executive Curriculum and Policy Committee

 It is the expectation of the medical college that faculty will provide students with formative feedback on their overall performance during required courses and clerkships.
 The content of the feedback should align with areas that are included in summative assessments.
 At a minimum, feedback should include an assessment and/or discussion of medical knowledge and where relevant clinical, research or participation skills, and if necessary, concerns about professionalism or teamwork.